CureVac's COVID vaccine efficacy a blow to Tesla-backed firm's mRNA ambitions | DW | 17.06.2021

 Disappointing interim efficacy data is a major blow to CureVac's efforts to launch a coronavirus vaccine

-About year ago, CureVac was among the most sought-after biotech firms around the world, with then US President Donald Trump among its suitors.
+Just over a year ago, CureVac was among the most sought-after biotech firms around the world, with then US President Donald Trump among its suitors.
 Trump was reported to have offered an undisclosed "large sum" to secure access to the firm's promising COVID-19 vaccine.
-The overture prompted the German government into action that eventually saw Berlin buy 23% stake in the biotech firm for €300 million ($358 million).The deal valued the Tübingen-based company at €1.3 billion.
+The overture prompted the German government into action that eventually saw Berlin buy a 23% stake in the biotech firm for €300 million ($358 million).The deal valued the Tübingen-based company at €1.3 billion.

 A stellar New York share market debut followed in August.
 Shares in the vaccine contender more than tripled on the first trading day as investors bet on its messenger ribonucleic acid (mRNA) vaccine to offer a shield against a raging coronavirus.
 The company ended the day with a market value of nearly $10 billion (€8.4 billion).
 The company's valuation more than doubled over the next few months as BionTech-Pfizer and Moderna won approvals for their mRNA vaccines riding on impressive efficacy data.